unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 # Guide to Restoring Atheros WiFi Functionality on macOS Monterey+

-This guide is based on [PG7's tutorial](https://www.insanelymac.com/forum/topic/359007-wifi-atheros-monterey-ventura-sonoma-work/) on InsanelyMac.
+This guide is an extension of [5T33Z0](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md)'s guide, and based on [PG7](https://www.insanelymac.com/forum/topic/359007-wifi-atheros-monterey-ventura-sonoma-work/)'s tutorial on InsanelyMac.

 ## Purpose of This Guide

-* **Issue:** WiFi didn’t work on the AR9565 even after following the original guide.
-Extra steps were necessary.
-* **Simplification:** Some steps can be simplified.
+#### Some steps can be simplified.
 * Instead of forcing OCLP to root patch, you can just tweak your config so OCLP will automatically detect **"Legacy Wireless"** _out of the box_.

 ## Steps